nennigb/amc2moodle/README.md

 ## Troubleshooting
 In case of problem, do not hesitate to ask help on  [issues](https://github.com/nennigb/amc2moodle/issues)
-  - 'convert: not authorized..' see ImageMagick policy.xml file
+  - 'convert: not authorized..' see ImageMagick policy.xml file see [here](https://stackoverflow.com/questions/52699608/wand-policy-error-error-constitute-c-readimage-412)

 ## Related Project
   - [auto-multiple-choice](https://www.auto-multiple-choice.net),  is a piece of software that can help you creating and managing multiple choice questionnaires (MCQ), with automated marking.